kornysietsma/downscaler/README.md

 # Downscaler

-Uses [ffmpeg](https://ffmpeg.org/) to process a directory tree of videos and downscale them to 720p with a high compression ratio, e.g. for putting them on a kid's tablet.
+Uses [ffmpeg](https://ffmpeg.org/) to process a directory tree of videos and downscale them with high compression using libx265 (H.265/HEVC), e.g. for putting them on a kid's tablet.
 (this can compress them to less than 1/4 of the original size!)

 Assumes you have ffmpeg installed an in your path.
 Ffmpeg is doing all the real work here!